Oddworld: Abe's Exoddus: Reception

 In January 1999, the Verband der Unterhaltungssoftware Deutschland presented the PlayStation version of Oddworld: Abe's Exoddus with a "Gold" award, indicating sales of at least 100,000 units across Germany, Austria and Switzerland.

 Abe's Exoddus received mostly positive reviews upon its release.
 Edge praised Abe's range of abilities because they can be used in "lateral [and] unrelated" ways, but criticized the general gameplay for being similar to its predecessor.
 In contrast, GameSpot stated, "though the Exoddus gameplay is essentially more of the same, it's more of a good thing".
 PC Zone praised the game's cutscenes, stating that "the cut-scenes are brilliantly created (especially in the sound department)".
 IGN gave particular praise to the game's graphics: "The 3D characters are better looking than the previous iteration, and more animated backgrounds and moving parts liven up the slightly old formula".

 Criticism varied between reviews.
 GameSpot's sole criticism was of the game's two-player mode, stating that "the waiting game just doesn't parallel the egocentric fun of keeping this title to yourself".
 PC Zone focused on the game's difficulty, stating that "it's too f**king hard ...
 You sometimes start to dread moving into a (obviously harder) new area of the game".
 IGN criticised trial and error gameplay, stating that "the same trial-and-error scheme is frustrating as a thorn in your heel.
 Several areas simply leave you stranded, and you have to start over."

 Despite these criticisms, the game won many awards, including the E3 Showstopper award from GamePro in 1998, the E3 Best of Show Winners List, the Best Action/Adventure PSX Game award from Next Level Holiday Guide in 1999, and the 1998 Best PSX Adventure Game award from Game Revolution in 1999.
 It was nominated for CNET Gamecenter's 1999 "Best Arcade Game" award, which ultimately went to Rayman 2: The Great Escape.
 In the United States, the computer version of Abe's Exoddus sold 9,499 copies during 1999.

 In order to further market the game developer Oddworld Inhabitants submitted a 15-minute short film of looped cinematics for the 'Best Animated Short Film' category of the 71st Academy Awards.
 The game's cinematics reportedly cost around $2 million to develop, about half of the game's total development budget.
 Though the film failed to meet the shortlist CEO of Oddworld Sherry McKenna stated the pioneering move was done in order to increase the video game industry's reputation in the animation field:

+During the 2nd Annual Interactive Achievement Awards, the game was named a finalist by the Academy of Interactive Arts & Sciences for "Console Adventure Game of the Year" and "Console Game of the Year", which ultimately lost both awards to The Legend of Zelda: Ocarina of Time.